sainthkh/ko-academy/docs/user-story/done.md

 # development tools
 * As a developer, I want to generate production code with a single command input because it's tedious job.
 * As a developer, I want to compile only changed code.

+# Admin Page
+* As an admin, I want to login to admin site with an ID and a password.